 - Local AHJ (Authority Having Jurisdiction) permits the installation under HUD-code provisions

-For standing-seam metal roofs, S-5! clamps attach to the seam without penetration, this is the most common approach and avoids any waterproofing concerns.
+For standing-seam metal, S-5! clamps grip the seam without penetration - the most common approach, and it sidesteps waterproofing concerns.
 Composition roofs use standard rail-and-lag systems identical to site-built installs.
+Wood-truss roofs added in a HUD-standard renovation are usually stronger than original metal frames and may take standard racking without modification.

 Why Do Installers Often Recommend Ground Mounts for Manufactured Homes?